 Resources for coordination and social support

-Orphanet is developing a nomenclature for rare diseases (ORPHA code) to improve the visibility of rare diseases, and contributes to the generation of knowledge on the subject through a professional French and English-language encyclopaedia such as summaries and emergency cards, a database on these diseases and their medications, specialized resources and newsletters.
+Orphanet is developing a nomenclature dedicated to rare diseases (ORPHA code) to improve their visibility and recognition, and is helping to develop information on the subject through a professional French and English-language encyclopedia, a database on these diseases and their medications, specialized resources, newsletters, etc.

 There is also a national service, Maladies rares info services, for listening to and informing people with rare diseases and their families, which can be contacted by telephone, e-mail or via a dedicated forum, from France and abroad, as well as other support systems.
 Other services include Surdi Info Service (the national deafness information center), the perinatal and parental guidance service for people with disabilities, and the local information and coordination center.

-Patient associations also provide moral, practical, financial, social and legal support to patients and their families:
+Patient associations also provide comprehensive support for patients and their families:

 - Alliance maladies rares, created in 2000, bringing together more than 240 rare disease associations, lobbying public authorities and the France Assos santé health collective.

-- EURORDIS, a European alliance of more than 1,000 associations of people living with rare diseases in 74 countries, managed by people living with rare diseases.
+- EURORDIS, a European alliance of over 1,000 associations of people living with rare diseases in 74 countries, managed by people living with rare diseases.

 More information on rare diseases is available on the French government website.